 What to Bring:

-Sleeping bag, tent for the dig site that can withstand up to 60 mph winds (minimum of 3 poles), clothing, backpack, water bottle, camera, sun screen, sun glasses, hat, curiosity.
+Sleeping bag, tent for the dig site that can withstand up to 60 mph winds (minimum of 3 poles and low to the ground), clothing, backpack, water bottle, camera, sun screen, sun glasses, hat, curiosity.

 Tools to Help Promote the DinoDig at Your School: